Danilus120/ExpensesApp/README.md

 ## ℹ️ General info

 The expenses app was created to help people control their finances.
-The app is writed on next.js + Typescript + Firebase + PWA.
+The app is writed on next.js + Typescript + Firebase Auth + Firestorage + PWA.

 ## 🎉 Project Overview